TadavomnisT/LenvCrypt/README.md

 Feel free to get involved!
 If you would like to contribute to LenvCrypt, please follow these steps:

 1. Fork the repository.
-2. Add a feature or bug a fix!
+2. Add a feature or fix a bug!
 3. Make your changes and commit them with clear messages (Explain what you did).
 4. Open a pull request with a description of your changes.